ankitmahotla/DApp/README.md

 **How to install and run this application:**
 1. Clone this github repo on your system using git clone.
 2. Open terminal in the project directory and run "npm install"
 3. This app needs firebase environment variables to run.
-Following are the variables needed:
+Make a new .env file in the root of your directory and paste the environment variables mentioned below:
 VITE_FIREBASE_API_KEY=AIzaSyAM7g5ouHf3ADu74Pt4xTbTo6puOkWaBAk
 VITE_FIREBSAE_AUTH_DOMAIN=sharpe-ai-b9915.firebaseapp.com
 VITE_FIREBASE_PROJECT_ID=sharpe-ai-b9915